 Divisional alignment may change from year to year based on number and strength of players at each age, and taking into account our competition in other leagues, against whom we play "Interlock" (interleague) schedules.

 Juniors teams typically have 12-14 players, and may include players from other area Little Leagues.
 Juniors Softball is for 13 and 14-year-olds.
+Some 12 year-olds may also be eligible to play Juniors Softball.
 Teams meet two to four times per week (a meeting is a practice or a game).

 Games are played against team from all over district 9.
 There are approximately 18 games in a season.
 Practice starts in early March and games start in late March or early April.
 Games are 6 innings in length.

 This is players first opportunity to play on full size fields with more traditional baseball rules.
 Scores are kept and players have the opportunity to possibly continue playing as all stars in post season tournaments.